Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/AppCreationScripts/AppCreationScripts.md

 #### Option 2 (non-interactive)

-When you know the indentity and credentials of the user in the name of whom you want to create the applications, you can use the non-interactive approach.
+When you know the identity and credentials of the user in the name of whom you want to create the applications, you can use the non-interactive approach.
 It's more adapted to DevOps.
 Here is an example of script you'd want to run in a PowerShell Window

 ```PowerShell
 $secpasswd = ConvertTo-SecureString "[Password here]" -AsPlainText -Force